 Market gardens are spaces where food is grown to sell onsite or offsite at a store, stand, farmers market, or restaurants.
 To ask about openings, contact Julie Bryan, 206-684-0540.

 P-Patch Market Gardens

-CSA – Community supported agriculture
+CSA - Community Supported Agriculture

 Both NewHolly and High Point Market Gardens have a CSA program.
 For 20 weeks from June to mid-October, the farmers handpick fresh organic produce.
 Subscribers pick up a bag(s) of 8 to 15 different items, with opportunities to sample unfamiliar produce, on-site at the gardens on Thursdays.
-Produce can also be picked up at our two off-site locations in Central and North Seattle.
+Produce can also be picked up on Sundays at our two off-site locations in Central and North Seattle.

 This is a three-year pilot project to use City land for commercial food production.
 It is part of Seattle's Food Action Plan developed by an interdepartmental team at the City and launched in 2014.
 Its goal is to address the need for more opportunities to grow and sell food in the city.
 The sites are located in the Central District and South Park.
 Participants must be experienced farmers with marketing experience; its current participants are City Grown, Sleepy Hollow, and Urban Buggy.